kurkle/chartjs-chart-sankey/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/chartjs-chart-sankey.svg)
 ![GitHub](https://img.shields.io/github/license/kurkle/chartjs-chart-sankey.svg)

+## Browser support

+All modern and up-to-date browsers are supported, including, but not limited to:

+- Chrome
+- Edge
+- Firefox
+- Safari

+Internet Explorer 11 is not supported.

 ## Documentation

 To create a sankey chart, include chartjs-chart-sankey.js after chart.js and then create the chart by setting the `type` attribute to `'sankey'`